Automated Tour Design in the Saturnian System: Path-finding problem: Grid-based Dynamic Programming

 \subsection{pump-$V_{\infty}$ map}

 We propose a new graphing tool, the \textit{pump-$V_\infty$ map}, which enables us to project the $[M$,$N$,$p$,$q$, $V_{\infty,arr}]$ parameters onto 2D space.
 A sample pump-$V_\infty$ map of Rhea is shown in Figure \ref{fig:pump_vinf} where the absolute values of the pump angles are shown on the map for convenience.
 Each point on this map represents a ballistic transfer, where each resonance family creates a curve colored by flight time.
 It is also observed that the same resonance $M:N$ with different $p$ and $q$ usually overlaps; as $M$ and $N$ become smaller, the discrepancy of the four curves becomes more pronounced, best represented by the $1:1$ resonance families which lie around $\alpha = 85 ^{\circ}, 90^{\circ},$ and $105^{\circ}$.
 The SC period increases with decreasing pump angle or increasing $V_\infty$, and decreases with increasing pump angle or decreasing $V_\infty$.
 Most commonly, a moon tour goes from the bottom right (high $V_\infty$ and small pump angle) to the top left (low $V_\infty$ with pump angle close to $180^{\circ}$) to traverse from the outer to inner moons.
-The tick marks along the resonance curves demonstrate the change in $V_\infty$ available from a fixed $\Delta V$ (15 m/s in Figure \ref{fig:pump_vinf}), where resonances close to 1:1 are the least effective, and the $\partial V_\infty/\partial \Delta V$ efficiency improves with longer or shorter periods.
+The tick marks along the resonance curves demonstrate the change in $V_\infty$ available from a constant $\Delta V$ (15 m/s in Figure \ref{fig:pump_vinf}), where resonances close to 1:1 are the least effective, and the $\partial V_\infty/\partial \Delta V$ efficiency improves with longer or shorter periods of the SC (i.e., bottom-right and top-right of the map, respectively).

-Using this map all transfers can be decomposed into a combination of two maneuvers.
+Any transfer can be decomposed into a combination of two maneuvers on this map.
 First, a vertical arrow (a) in the map indicates a (ballistic) flyby that keeps $V_\infty$ constant while changing the pump angle.
 This maneuver is responsible for switching from one resonance family to the next.
 Secondly, arrow (b) represents a change in $V_\infty$ along a resonance family curve, i.e., a VILT.
 A TG can also be used to represent the moon tour in 2D space.
 A sample Rhea tour plotted in the pump-$V_\infty$ map and $r_p-r_a$ TG are compared in Figure \ref{fig:pump_vinf_and_tg}.
 In Figure \ref{fig:sample_tg}, grey lines indicate resonance families, and blue curves indicate contours of the constant $V_\infty$ from 1800 m/s (right bottom) to 1200 m/s (left top) with interval of 100 m/s.